 Amanda Prentice, '11 child and family studies, was crowned Mrs. Tennessee Galaxy 2019 and will compete for Mrs. Galaxy in Orlando, FL.
 Read the full article here.

 Shannen Stewart, '09 communications, received a 2019 Nashville Emerging Leader Award.
 She is the founder of Heels & Handshakes, a private networking group that gives women access to business leads, job opportunities, and connections with other successful women in the event industry.
-Read the full article and visit the Heels & Handshakes website.
+Read the full article.

 Gail Vaughn Ashworth, a founding member of Wiseman Ashworth Law Group, was recently selected for inclusion in The Best Lawyers in America 2020.
 Gail graduated from Tech in 1977 with a Bachelor of Science in Music Education and in 1979 with a Master of Arts in Special Education.